Akaalis-code/y_compendium/Y_bigdata/Y_databricks/y_databricks_theory.md

 		1) Catalog will show tables present in all schemas except hive metastore
 		2) DBFS file browser will show "hive metastore tables" but not normal catalog schema tables

+# DELTA LIVE TABLES :
+	Its a framework that works as a ready made solution for most of the ETL related
 # DELTA SHARING :
 	Used to share Data between either DATABRICKS to DATABRICKS or DATABRICKS to OUTSIDE WORLD For this Unity catalog needs to be enabled (Need to confirm)